mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/Webapp/React/README.md

 </details>

 * We will use this component to take input for the model and also display the result.
-* To send `POST` request to the API we have created in flask blog we use a package called `axios`.
+* To send `POST` request to the API we have created in Flask blog we use a package called `axios`.
  <p align="center">
     <kbd>
   <img  src="https://github.com/ahmadkhan242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/blob/main/Images/react/axios.png">
   </kbd>
 </p>

-* We define two state varible with null values.
+* We define two state variable with null values.
  <p align="center">
     <kbd>
   <img  src="https://github.com/ahmadkhan242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/blob/main/Images/react/state.png">